 Responsible Disclosure Policy

-Dentsu Aegis Network (DAN) believes that everybody should be safe and secure on the Internet.
-DAN is committed to maintaining the security of our assets, systems, and customers’ information.
-If any potential vulnerabilities are identified in any product, system, or asset belonging to DAN, we encourage security researchers to contact us as soon as possible.
+dentsu believes that everybody should be safe and secure on the Internet. dentsu is committed to maintaining the security of our assets, systems, and customers’ information.
+If any potential vulnerabilities are identified in any product, system, or asset belonging to dentsu, we encourage security researchers to contact us as soon as possible.
 If you believe you have identified a potential security vulnerability, please submit it in accordance with our Responsible Disclosure Program.

-Thank you in advance for your submission.
-DAN does not operate a public bug bounty program and will not provide a reward or compensation in exchange for reporting potential issues.
+Thank you in advance for your submission. dentsu does not operate a public bug bounty program and will not provide a reward or compensation in exchange for reporting potential issues.

 Responsible Disclosure Program Guidelines

 Researchers shall ensure that when in the process of disclosing potential vulnerabilities they: